 Older adults who live alone or are not receiving visitors while sheltering in place are some of the most vulnerable in our community and in need of connection.
 Please take a moment to contact family and friends and check in with them on how they are coping.
 While feeling sad, anxious, overwhelmed or having other symptoms of distress, such as trouble sleeping, are not uncommon during this crisis, we encourage those affected to reach out for support and help.
-If you'd like to speak with someone and talk about your concerns, there are several options available.
+If you'd like to speak to someone and talk about your concerns, there are several options available.

 “Warm Lines” – if you are not in crisis: